 2 – What are some misconceptions you have experienced while working with Wedding/Event Planners?

 Heidi: That furniture rental is expensive.
 There are multiple angles you can take with various elements.
 Like mixing a wardrobe, include some high and low pieces and the set up can look more luxurious than the price tag.

 3 – How would you like to push the boundaries that clients have set for themselves in order for them to have a more custom experience with you?

 Heidi: We have the ability to print graphic images on most of our tables, bars and even barstools and chairs.
 This can be really any image from cherry blossoms to an image of Paris.
 The possibilities are endless for a unique one-of-a-kind look.

 4 – What key tip(s) could you offer a Wedding/Event Planner in working with you on a project?

 Heidi: Transparency.
 The more information you can provide, the better service and communication we can offer.
 Are we bidding against any other vendors?
 When is your client making final decisions?
 Is there a budget or range you are trying to stay within?

-5 – How important is it to have planners get your feedback during the planning or design stage of an event?
+5 – For the most part, how important is it to have planners get your feedback?

 Heidi: I am your partner and available for guidance.
 I don’t expect you to know all of my product and it’s complementary pieces.
 I am also aware of the logistical challenges furniture can face when delivering to various venues.
 You may propose a piece to your client that just can’t work in a space.
 I would hate for them to get their heart set on an element that isn’t practical.
 Feedback and involvement is extremely helpful.